JPD-SE: High-Level Semantics for Joint Perception-Distortion Enhancement in Image Compression: Introduction

-By simply enabling the codec to leverage semantics, we are implicitly optimizing for perception-accuracy-distortion performance: First, just like humans know that the sky is usually blue and grass green, a semantic-aware codec can learn what low-level features are more likely to appear in different semantic regions.
-This ``prior knowledge'' enables the decoder to create more natural and perceptually pleasing~\cite{blau2018the,blau2019rethinking} reconstructions.
+\chh{By simply feeding semantics to the codec, we give the codec more leverage to improve perception-distortion-accuracy performance.} First, just like humans know that the sky is usually blue and grass green, a semantic-aware codec can learn what low-level features are more likely to appear in different semantic regions.
+This ``prior knowledge'' enables the decoder to create more natural and perceptually pleasing reconstructions.
 This also helps remove noise on the low-level visual features without training on noisy examples since noise can be considered as unnatural visuals.
-Second, this high-level comprehension of the image helps the codec retain important semantic information that is critical for downstream computer vision tasks such as object detection or tracking.
-Last but not least, since complex low-level features can often be packed into concise high-level semantic concepts, more information can be conveyed using a blend of semantics and low-level visuals than using only the latter.
+Second, since complex low-level features can often be packed into concise high-level semantic concepts, more information can be conveyed using a blend of semantics and low-level visuals than using only the latter.
 Therefore, a semantic-aware codec can leverage this extra degree of freedom and save bits.
+Finally, this high-level comprehension of the image helps the codec retain important semantic information that is critical for downstream computer vision tasks such as object detection or tracking.

+\chh{To teach the model to utilize semantics, we propose a three-stage training scheme aiming at jointly optimize perception-distortion performance.
+The first stage trains the model with a GAN loss, guiding it to hallucinate photorealistic pixels from semantics.
+The second stage combines the GAN loss with a distortion loss to jointly improve perceptual quality and distortion.
+Finally, training with both GAN and distortion empirically leads to models that overly emphasize on perceptual quality, generating hallucination artifacts.
+Therefore, we train for a third stage with distortion loss alone, producing better joint perception-distortion performance.
+Although our training does not directly optimize rate-accuracy performance, we demonstrate through a posteriori evaluation that semantically-enhanced codecs can boost the performance of downstream vision algorithms.}